Skip to main content

 Cerebral Dominance

 Cerebral dominance is often used to describe the tendency for one hemisphere of the brain to exert greater control over certain functions, such as language.
 However, this term can be misleading because it implies a strict hierarchy between the hemispheres, whereas both sides of the brain work together in a complementary manner.
-Many cognitive functions involve networks that span both hemispheres, making the concept of dominance overly simplistic.
+Many cognitive functions involve networks that span both hemispheres, challenging the notion of a singular dominant side.

 Recommended video: